brainsatplay/brainsatplay/gettingstarted/Applets.md

 }
 ```

-### 3. Add your app to the AppletManager
+### Add to Applet Manager
-Now we need to add the app to the Applet Manager.
+Now we need to add the app to our Applet Manager.
 Open `/src/js/applets/appletList.js` and add your app to the end of the `AppletInfo` object

 ```js
 export const AppletInfo = {